Best Cleaning Tools to Sweep the Floor

-Do you hate sweeping your floor constantly when you have kids to clean up after?
+Do you hate to sweep the floor when you have kids to clean up after?
 I get so tired of cleaning.
-With 7 kids here every day, there is a lot of cleaning to do!
-I have tested 4 floor sweepers to see how they compare and I want to share my results with you so you can make your life easier!
-Check out my results!
+With 7 kids here every day, there is a lot of cleaning.
+I have tested out 4 sweepers to get the pound of dirt out from under my kitchen table.
+Here’s what I found out.

 The 4 sweepers I tested for sweeping your floor were my regular O’Cedar Fast N Easy Angle broom, an old Shark Rechargeable Floor and Carpet Sweeper Cleaner I’ve had for years, the Hurricane spin broom, and the Shark Navigator Freestyle Cordless Stick Vacuum (SV1106).